-As Thorn - Sharp Magician, Allin now thrills and excites audiences at holiday parks, corporate events and theatres with a fast-paced, lively and imaginatively quirky show.
+Under his three main guises of Gizmo, Alan Thorn and Professeor Strange, Allin now thrills and excites audiences at holiday parks, corporate events and theatres, parties and special events with his fast-paced, lively and imaginatively quirky magic shows.

 To find more details about anything you've just read go to the links page here.

 Website design by Phantom.
 Contents copyright Allin Kempthorne 2017.
 Part of the Wyzz Web Ring.